Monmouth Hawks football

 The Monmouth Hawks football program is the intercollegiate American football team for the Monmouth University located in the U.S. state of New Jersey.
-As of the upcoming 2022 season, the Hawks compete in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Colonial Athletic Association (CAA).
+As of the upcoming 2025 season, the Hawks compete in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Coastal Athletic Association Football Conference (CAA).
 The school's first football team was fielded in 1993.
 The team plays its home games at the 4,200 seat Kessler Field.
 They are coached by Kevin Callahan.